Homecoming (TV series)

 Homecoming is an American psychological thriller television series based on the Gimlet Media podcast of the same name.
-Created by Eli Horowitz and Micah Bloomberg, the series premiered November 2, 2018, on Amazon Prime Video.
-Horowitz and Bloomberg also serve as writers and executive producers alongside Sam Esmail, Chad Hamilton, Julia Roberts, Alex Blumberg, Matt Lieber, and Chris Giliberti.
-Esmail also directed every episode of the first season, which stars Roberts, Bobby Cannavale, Stephan James, Shea Whigham, Alex Karpovsky, and Sissy Spacek.
+The series premiered November 2, 2018, on Amazon Prime Video, and stars Julia Roberts, Bobby Cannavale, Stephan James, Shea Whigham, Alex Karpovsky, and Sissy Spacek.
+Created by Eli Horowitz and Micah Bloomberg, the pair also served as writers and executive producers alongside Sam Esmail, Chad Hamilton, Julia Roberts, Alex Blumberg, Matt Lieber, and Chris Giliberti.
+Esmail also directed every episode of the first season.

 The series was given an initial series order for two seasons.
-The second season deviates from the podcast and features a new story and characters.
-The second season was directed by Kyle Patrick Alvarez and stars Janelle Monáe, Chris Cooper and Joan Cusack with Stephan James and Hong Chau returning from the first season.
-The second season premiered on May 22, 2020.
+The second season premiered on May 22, 2020, and deviates from the podcast, featuring a new story and characters.
+The second season was directed by Kyle Patrick Alvarez and stars Janelle Monáe, Chris Cooper and Joan Cusack, with Stephan James and Hong Chau returning from the first season.

 Premise

 Heidi Bergman had been a social worker at the Homecoming Transitional Support Center, a live-in facility run by the Geist Group; the facility ostensibly helped soldiers transition to civilian life.
-Four years later, Bergman has started a new life working as a waitress but has difficulty remembering her time at Homecoming.
-After a U.S. Department of Defense auditor inquires as to why she left Homecoming, Bergman comes to realize that she had been misled about the true purpose of the facility.
+Four years later, Bergman has started a new life working as a waitress and living with her mother, but has almost complete amnesia regarding her time at Homecoming.
+After a U.S. Department of Defense auditor inquires as to why she left Homecoming, Bergman starts to remember how she had been misled about the true purpose of the facility.